qiaoandrew/qiaoandrew/README.md

 ## Fun Facts About Me! 🏆
 - In the past, I have played many sports at a competitive level such as tennis 🎾, hockey 🏒, soccer ⚽️, and volleyball 🏐!
 - I LOVE listening to music 🎧 and watching TV shows 📺!
+- I enjoy teaching, and I work as a tennis coach over the summer!